<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Generation X Renters

 Oh, the forgotten sandwich group of Gen Xers!
-This is group is not reported on as regularly because they are smaller in size and are buried between Millennial and Boomer woes.
-But homeowners of this age took a major hit during the housing crisis.
-Likely first time buyers in over their head with unheard of mortgage structures, they scrambled to stay afloat, or jumped ship altogether and joined the ranks of renters and don’t look to be leaving the rental market anytime soon.
+This group is not reported on as regularly because they are smaller in size and are buried between Millennial and Boomer woes.
+However, homeowners of this age took a major hit during the housing crisis.
+Likely first time buyers in over their heads with unheard of mortgage structures, they scrambled to stay afloat, or jumped ship altogether and joined the ranks of renters and don’t look to be leaving the rental market anytime soon.

 By virtue of frequent military assignments, military Gen Xers still value rental houses as a top option for pending transfers.
 Because of their age group, it’s typical they have a family to consider and their rental homes should accommodate needs associated with kids.